Debris from implosion of Titanic-bound submersible is returned to land

 “We are not able to provide any additional information at this time as the investigation is ongoing,” said Liam MacDonald, a spokesperson for the Transportation Safety Board of Canada.

+A spokesperson for the International Maritime Organization, the U.N.’s maritime agency, has said any investigative reports from the disaster would be submitted for review.
+Member states of the IMO can also propose changes such as stronger regulations of submersibles.

+Currently, the IMO has voluntary safety guidelines for tourist submersibles which include requirements they be inspected, have emergency response plans, and have a certified pilot on board among other requirements.
+Any safety proposals would not likely be considered by the IMO until its next Maritime Safety Committee which begins in May 2024.

 OceanGate Expeditions, the company that owned and operated the Titan, is based in the U.S. but the submersible was registered in the Bahamas.
-OceanGate is based in Everett, Washington, but closed when the Titan was found.
-Meanwhile, the Titan’s mother ship, the Polar Prince, was from Canada, and those killed were from England, Pakistan, France, and the U.S.
+The OceanGate company in Everett, Washington closed when the Titan was found.
+Meanwhile, the Titan’s mother ship, the Polar Prince, was from Canada.

-Killed in the implosion were Ocean Gate CEO and pilot Stockton Rush; two members of a prominent Pakistani family, Shahzada Dawood and his son Suleman Dawood; British adventurer Hamish Harding; and Titanic expert Paul-Henri Nargeolet.

 The operator charged passengers $250,000 each to participate in the voyage.
 The implosion of the Titan has raised questions about the safety of private undersea exploration operations.
 The Coast Guard also wants to use the investigation to improve safety of submersibles.